Core Module Information

 Type of Assessment Weighting % LOs covered Week due Length in Hours/Words Description

-Class Test 50 1~2~3 Week 6 HOURS= 4 hours A combination of multiple choice (25 questions) and 2 extended mathematical questions including sustainability and environmental issues.
+Class Test 50 1~2~3 Week 6 HOURS= 4 hours The class tests are open book and are adminstered as 'take-away' assessments.
+Students are encouraged to work alone and spend time using the resources available to consider a combination of multiple choice (25 questions) and 2 extended mathematical questions including sustainability and environmental issues.

 Component 1 subtotal: 50